directus/directus/docs/guides/extensions/hooks-validate-number-twilio.md

 contributors: Tim Butterfield, Kevin Lewis
 ---

-# Use Hooks To Validate Phone Numbers With Twilio
+# Use Hooks to Validate Phone Numbers With Twilio

 Hooks allow you to trigger your own code when events are emitted from Directus.
 This guide will show you how to prevent a record from saving if a phone number is not valid using the Twilio Lookup API.